 One Bread Street

 Registered in England as an Investment Company Number 3582911

-In this webcast, Chou Chong gives an update on a wide range of subjects including performance and the Trust’s geographic breakdown, the twenty largest investments and the outlook for the Trust.
+In this webcast Kwok Chern Yeh gives an update on a wide range of subjects included the Trust’s performance, the sectoral positioning of the portfolio and an outlook for the Trust.